GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/07.Soldiers-of-the-Cross/docs.md

 ---
+title: |
-title: 627.
-Soldiers of the Cross
+    627. Soldiers of the Cross - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 627.
+Soldiers of the Cross.
+Soldiers of the cross, arise!
+Lo!  your Leader from the skies Waves before you glory's prize, Prize of victory.
+Seize your armor, gird it on: Soon the battle will be won; See!  the strife is almost done; Struggle manfully.
+    keywords:  |
-    keywords: Christ in Song, Soldiers of the Cross, Soldiers of the cross, arise!,
+        Christ in Song, adventhymnals, advent hymnals, Soldiers of the Cross, Soldiers of the cross, arise!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 627. SOLDIERS OF THE CROSS
+####  Christ in Song,

 ```txt
 1.